 Strengths and Limitations

+Recruiting participants through online sources may result in a biased sample, as those comfortable with technology and access to online services are more likely to take part.
 Being online allowed the involvement of pwMS with varying abilities and clinicians who worked in the NHS and the third sector across the UK.
 However, the online nature meant it was not possible for participants to physically test the VR equipment and explore their reactions.
+While it can also be challenging to engage all participants in online focus groups, this was resolved by asking questions using participants’ names or by getting participants to use the raise hand function within the video conference software and encourage discussion between participants.

-Another limitation is regarding the TBCA methodology, which groups responses into themes to quantify them, but does not allow consideration of the interaction between participants.
+Regarding the TBCA methodology, which groups responses into themes to quantify them, but does not allow consideration of the interaction between participants.
 Participants had a number of specific questions, such as long-term outcomes of using immersive VR, the optimal target users for VR (level of disability) and the extent of translation of VR activity into ‘real life’ function.
 However, there is currently a lack literature to provide responses to these questions, which highlights areas for future research.

 Conclusions

 This is the first study exploring the views of pwMS and clinicians in terms of VR for UL rehabilitation for pwMS and has highlighted the current challenges in UL rehabilitation even though UL impairment is common and impacts meaningful activity.
+Overall, pwMS often found dexterity-related activities difficult which impacted multiple ADLs and challenges faced in therapy related to motivation, lack of resources and difficulty finding interesting UL exercises.
 There was positive support for VR for UL exercise.
 Overall, to improve engagement and satisfaction for the user this study suggests any VR games developed for pwMS 1) be fun and engaging, 2) have clear aims related to the individual user’s goals, 3) offer personalization such as a variety of games (abstract and ADL based), different movements, levels of difficulty and methods of feedback, 4) monitor quality as well as quantity of movement during game play, 5) incorporate design features to reduce the potential for cybersickness, 6) consider if the games can incorporate education or skill development, 7) incorporate aspects of social interaction, 8) consider including haptic properties.
-The findings support the need for the creation of bespoke serious games rather than using commercially available exercise games, which can discourage users with motor dysfunction [15, 58].
+The findings support the need for the creation of bespoke serious games rather than using commercially available exercise games, which can discourage users with motor dysfunction [15, 59].
 Overall future development of VR games for UL rehabilitation should focus on a personalized and customizable approach to encourage long term engagement of users to improve meaningful outcomes for pwMS.

 Acknowledgements